Blu3wolf/BMS-Docs/Acronyms.md

 BE | Bullseye | DED page - see BULL.
 BHOT | Black Hot | FLIR Mode.
 BI | Burst Interval | DED EWS Page option.
-BINGO or BNGO | | Time to go home we are Bingo Fuel - Just enough fuel to get back to base.
+BINGO or BNGO | Bingo | Time to go home we are Bingo Fuel - Just enough fuel to get back to base.
 BIT | Built In Test | Type of test run on avionics / computer systems to ensure they are working.
 BLK | Block | F-16CM Block 42 etc.
 BLKR | Blanker | As in Interference blanker Unit on real F-16.